 - "B is for Bigfoot" (originally published in Under My Hat: Tales from the Cauldron)

-- "AAAA Wizardry" (originally published in the manual Our World from the Dresden Files Role-Playing Game)
+- "AAAA Wizardry" (originally published in Our World, a rulebook for the Dresden Files tabletop RPG)

 - "I Was a Teenage Bigfoot" (originally published in Blood Lite 3: Aftertaste)